"There is a stirring intimacy to these performances that holds you in their grasp."

 Roots music journal No Depression called Englenz’s music “stream of consciousness Beat poetry imbued with good-down-home Southern sensibility.”
 And Stomp and Stammer said, "There is a stirring intimacy to these performances that holds you in their grasp."

-Englenz’s debut full length album, ingénue, was recorded in Nashville by three-time Grammy nominee and producer Ken Coomer, former drummer for Wilco.
-It includes a collaboration with five-time Grammy winning gospel legends the Blind Boys of Alabama and was recorded at FAME Studios in Muscle Shoals.
-It released February 28, 2020.
+Feb 2020, a week before many silent weeks, Englenz released her debut album. ingénue, was recorded in Nashville by three-time Grammy nominee and producer Ken Coomer, former drummer for Wilco.
+It includes a collaboration with five-time Grammy winning gospel legends, The Blind Boys of Alabama, on the single "Pray For Rain," recorded at FAME Studios in Muscle Shoals.

 SCENES media, October 2020